In the camp world of K-pop, it's hard for stars to be gay - Local News 8

 Although major labels are afraid to let stars be open about their sexuality for fear that they will hurt their career, they allow — and sometimes encourage — stars to touch each other in public.

-“It’s kind of sad,” said Jungmin Kwon, who wrote a book called “Straight Korean Female Fans and Their Gay Fantasies.”
+“It’s kind of sad,” said Jungmin Kwon, an academic who wrote a book called “Straight Korean Female Fans and Their Gay Fantasies.”

 “On the one hand it looks like the industry is very open minded to shipping culture,” she told CNN, referring to the culture among fans of imagining relationships between their favorite stars — including gay relationships.
 “On the other hand, they’re not that much … If you come out, your fans will be so infuriated.”